+John Ramoska

-John Ramoska Director of Admissions Main Building Phone: (518) 861-2519 Email: jramoska@mariacollege.edu
+Director of Admissions (518) 861-2519 admissions@mariacollege.edu

 The Admissions Office assists prospective students who are looking to enroll at the College.
 Admissions counselors are assigned to advisees by geographic location and assist individuals with their application process.
 Admissions hosts a number of events each year, including open houses, accepted student dinners, and 'Instant Admit' days.